makuche/tool-notes/README.md

 git clone ../remote_repo.git .                # Clones all files from remote_repo.git dicectory to .

-git remote -v                                 # View information about repository git branch -a                                 # Shows local and remote branches
+git remote -v                                 # View information about repository

 git pull origin master                        # Always pull before push, people could have changed the code in the
-                                              # meanwhile origin is just the name of the repository, master is the
-                                              # branch we want to push to
+                                              # Origin is the name of repository, master is branch we want to push to
 git push origin master                        # Pushes local changes to repo, so other people have access to it

-git branch <name>                             # creates branch with the name "name" git branch                                    # lists branches (local?)
+git branch <name>                             # Creates branch with the name "name" git branch <name> <root-branch>               # Creates branch, based on existing branch git branch                                    # Shows local branches git branch -a                                 # Shows local and remote branches
 ```

 ### Merging a branch